-Tech entrepreneurs have created some of the biggest foundations in the U.S., and we can expect more money—a lot more—to flood into nonprofits from these leaders in coming years.
+Tech entrepreneurs have created some of the biggest foundations in the U.S., and we can expect more money to flood into nonprofits from these leaders in coming years.
 We are closely tracking the most important players in tech philanthropy.
 Explore the profiles below to see what we're learning.
-An important note: while this landing page lists the wealth creators below, who are mainly male, their spouses are often the main leaders in family philanthropy, as the profiles explore.
+An important note: while this landing page lists the wealth creators below, who are often male, their spouses often drive and lead family philanthropy, as the profiles explore.

-All these profiles are updated regularly, so if you an update, please share it with us.
+All these profiles are updated regularly, so if you have an update, please share it with us.
 Also, make sure to visit IP's Tech Philanthropy blog to see the latest news and developments that we're writing about.

-At the time of his death, the late co-founder of Microsoft has lately been moving beyond his longtime focus on brain research and the Pacific Northwest to giving in areas such as global health, marine conservation, and wildlife protection.
+At the time of his death, the late co-founder of Microsoft had moved beyond his focus on brain research and the Pacific Northwest to give in areas such as global health, marine conservation, and wildlife protection.

-Tech entrepreneur and venture capitalist.
-Has a foundation with his wife, the Marc and Laura Andreessen Foundation.
+Marc, a tech entrepreneur and venture capitalist, maintains a foundation with his wife, Laura Andreessen.